va4ok/jira2git-tools/README.md

 Click on Copy Branch Name button to copy branch name and paste one into new created brach as name.

-Click on Copy Commit Message button to copy commit message tempalte and paste one into description field on commit.
+Click on Copy Commit Message button to copy commit message template and paste one into description field on commit.

 ### Prerequisites